IT4Change/IT4C.dev/docs/people/hannes-heine.md

 - Human Connection

-> I helped them to translate from german to french.
+> I helped them to translate from German to French.

 - Gradido